 What is your background?

-What were you doing before Global Graphics Software?
+What were you doing before and how did you come to work at Global Graphics Software?

-What has been your career path since joining Global Graphics Software?
+What has been your career path since joining the company?

 What is the most exciting thing about your work?